HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 While still in 3rd place in terms of adoption, Zstandard has made gains in 2025 compared to 2024.
 In 2024, only Facebook's CDN had any statistically measurable usage of Zstandard, while in 2025 both Cloudflare (15%) and Google CDN (10%) showed measurable adoption.
 Cloudflare's newer compression defaults and configuration options may help explain the observed data.
 The one outlier to the dataset was Amazon CloudFront, which currently does not support Zstandard compression natively.
 However, the data observed showed CloudFront passing through already compressed data from origin using Zstandard.
 This demonstrates content owner's desire to use Zstandard even though not all major CDN providers support it.

+**Future Compression Trends:**
+Looking ahead, the industry is exploring Dictionary Compression (Shared Brotli) which promises:
+- 20-40% better compression for repeated content patterns
+- Shared dictionaries across related resources
+- Chrome Origin Trial launched in 2024
+- Expected CDN support rollout in 2025-2026

+This represents the next frontier in compression optimization, building on Brotli's success.

 ## TLS usage

+Transport Layer Security (TLS) forms the foundation of secure web communications.
+CDNs have consistently led the adoption of newer TLS versions, providing enhanced security and performance benefits to websites without requiring infrastructure upgrades.

 ### TLS 1.3 adoption

 TLS 1.3 improves the overall security of web traffic compared to earlier versions that included weaker cryptographic algorithms that had known vulnerabilities.
+The protocol also reduces handshake latency through its optimized design.

+**Note on TLS 1.0 and 1.1 Absence**: Our measurements show zero usage of TLS 1.0 and 1.1 across all requests.
+This is expected because HTTP Archive uses modern Chrome browsers for measurement, which completely removed support for these deprecated protocols in July 2020 (Chrome 84).
+Servers that only support TLS 1.0 or 1.1 would result in connection failures rather than successful requests, thus not appearing in our data.
+While these legacy protocols may still exist in some enterprise environments or IoT devices, they are no longer viable for public web services accessed by modern browsers.

+**2025 TLS 1.3 Adoption Data:**
+- **CDN (Mobile)**: 95.6% (797M of 834M requests)
+- **CDN main documents**: 98.58% (6.86M of 6.96M requests)
+- **Origin (Mobile)**: 77.7% (898M of 1.15B requests)
+- **Origin main documents**: 79.79% (14.9M of 18.7M requests)

 Nearly all CDN traffic now uses TLS 1.3, with 99% of requests leveraging the latest protocol version.
 This benefits developers through faster connection establishment times, directly improving page load speeds.
 CDN providers continue to be early adopters of new web technologies, which means applications using CDNs get these performance and security enhancements with little to no additional effort.